 Pure aggression isn’t the only way to exploit scared money though.
 We also need to recognise that since their bluffing post flop is greatly reduced, we need to limit our calls.
 The majority of their post-flop betting is going to be for value.
 Therefore, we need to ensure we have a very strong hand to call them down.

 Finally, another way to exploit them is to ensure our value bets are correctly sized.
 This may seem a little too logical and not very GTO to bet big on bluffs and small on value, but at low stakes exploitative poker is the best style.
 So, ensure your value bets still get called.
 This might mean only betting 25% on the river if your opponent has a perceived weak hand.
 After all, a player on scared money is harder to get paid off from.

 The best way to avoid playing scared is to ensure you’re practicing solid bankroll management.
 That is just the tip of the iceberg though.
 You also need to make sure you’re playing in the correct game and stakes that are appropriate to your level.
 Scared money only rears its head when you are playing out of your depth financially or technically so these are easy ones to avoid if you adopt a conservative mindset to the games you play.

 It can also pose an issue when you have problems outside of poker and mentally not with it.
 If you are in peril financially with your personal life, it can spill out on to the poker table.
 To avoid this, we recommend taking regular breaks from poker and only returning when you’re mentally prepared.

-If you’re losing regularly and unsure if it’s down to being scared or something else, feel free to contact us.
-We offer 50% off a trial hand history review session which can be a great way to have us look over your play and identify any potential issues that can be ironed out.
+If you’re losing regularly and unsure if it’s down to being scared or something else, it might be worth us reviewing how you play?
+You can take advantage of 50% discount on a hand history review session by clicking below.
+We will look over your play and identify any potential issues that can be ironed out.